Skincare Myths from Eastern Europe: What My Polish Heritage Taught Me

 - 2 min read

-Growing up in Poland, skincare wasn’t just about creams and cleansers — it was a ritual, a rhythm, and a remedy passed down through generations.
-But as a facialist now based in the UK, I’ve come to realise how much my Eastern European heritage has shaped my approach to skin — and how many myths I’ve had to unlearn (and relearn) along the way.
+Growing up in Poland, skincare transcended mere creams and cleansers; it was a ritual, a rhythm, and a remedy passed down through generations.
+As a facialist now based in the UK, I've come to understand how deeply my Eastern European heritage has influenced my skincare approach and the many myths I've had to unlearn and relearn along the way.

-Here are a few lessons I’ve carried with me — and the surprising truths behind them:
+Here are a few lessons I've carried with me, along with the surprising truths behind them:

 Myth 1: Cold Weather Ruins Your Skin

-What I know now: Cold climates do dry the skin, but it’s not just about layering thick creams.
-It’s about barrier repair.
-Growing up, we slathered on greasy moisturisers, but many had no real hydration.
-Today, I teach clients the importance of layering lightweight hydrating serums under occlusive creams — a modern take on an old habit.
+What I know now: Cold climates do dry the skin, but the key is not just in applying thick creams; it's about repairing the skin barrier.
+Growing up, we applied heavy moisturisers, many of which lacked true hydration.
+Today, I advise clients on the importance of layering lightweight hydrating serums under occlusive creams, a modern adaptation of an old habit.

 Myth 2: DIY is Always Better

-What I know now: While natural ingredients are powerful, not all kitchen remedies are skin-safe.
-Lemon juice, for example, can severely damage the skin barrier.
-What I’ve taken from this tradition is the belief in simplicity and nature, but with modern knowledge to back it up — like using hypochlorous acid (HYPO21) instead of harsh toners for inflamed skin.
+What I know now: While natural ingredients can be effective, not all homemade remedies are safe for the skin.
+For instance, lemon juice can severely damage the skin barrier.
+I've embraced the simplicity and natural focus of this tradition, but with modern knowledge to support it, such as using hypochlorous acid (HYPO21) instead of harsh toners for inflamed skin.

 Myth 3: Facials Are Only for Luxury